 We Support the Tamassee

-The Tamassee DAR School is
+The Tamassee DAR School

-in Tamassee, South Carolina, founded in 1919 by the DAR to serve underprivileged children in Appalachia.
+in Tamassee, South Carolina, was founded in 1919 by the DAR to serve underprivileged children in Appalachia.
 Historic buildings

-are maintained on the DAR School campus.
+are maintained on the School campus.

-The school survives and thrives to this day, consistently graduating classes of children between the ages of 13 and 18.
 The school was named to the National Register of Historic Places in 2012